Does Your Medical Device Need Design Controls? Here’s What You Need to Know.

 The FDA recognizes three separate classes of medical devices: Classes I, II, and III.
 The individual classes take into consideration a product’s intended use, indications for use, and the level of risk associated with the product.
 Design Controls are required for all class II and III devices (these are the medium- and high-risk groups).
 The majority of class 1 devices, meanwhile, are exempt from this process.

-If you’re uncertain which Class your planned product will belong to, you can start by checking out the FDA’s classification databaseor device classification panel.
+If you’re uncertain which class your planned product will belong to, you can check out our “Guide to FDA Device Classification” above, or look at the FDA’s classification database or device classification panel.
 Additionally, we recommend contacting a regulatory consultant who can walk your team through the FDA requirements that will apply to your particular situation.

 Design Controls for Class I Devices: A Lesson From Apple